Spring has arrived and that means it is time for blocked sinuses and hay fever!

 The mucus membrane may then become inflamed by many things like bacteria, colds and flu’s, allergies or even a fungus invasion.
 We start to feel all those dreadful symptoms when these sinus spaces are blocked, causing mucus build up and pressure.

-One often hears about sudden extreme temperature changes causing increased sinus pain and a stuffy or runny nose, but how?
+One often hears about sudden extreme temperature changes causing increased sinus pain and a stuffy or runny nose, and here’s how it happens…

 There are millions of tiny hair like structures called cilia that make up the mucus membrane, which lines your nose and sinuses.
 These cilia work together as a broom, helping to get rid of stagnant mucus that may block the sinuses.

-On hot summer days the air is very dry causing the mucus in your nose to become thick and sticky.
+On hot warm, sunny days the air is very dry causing the mucus in your nose to become thick and sticky.
 This makes it difficult for the cilia to move or “sweep” the excess mucus out.
 This thick mucus then blocks the sinuses.
 When mucus flow is interrupted or blocked, it often becomes hard in nature and causes pressure and congestion.
 The pressure and the congestion then cause you to experience pain, stuffiness and headaches.

 - going outside when pollen counts are high or eating things that you are allergic to.
 If you can’t avoid going outside when pollen counts are high, rub a little bit of Vaseline around your nostrils to help catch some of the tiny pollen that may enter your nose.

-Ginger tea is a great drink to have on hot days.
+- Ginger tea is a great drink to have on hot days.
 To make, just crush a small piece of peeled root ginger, add it to a cup of boiling water, allow it to stand for 2-3 minutes, strain the mixture into another cup and add honey.
 You can also carry it in a flask so that you can have it on picnics or at the pool.

 - Avoid drinking too many icy drinks, as they may worsen your sinus problems.